piyushg246/Hexxagon/README.md

 I won runner-up prize in Battle of Bots 8.
-I have improved the code a bit and I am now able to reach much higher depths for deciding the bes move.
+I have improved the code a bit and I am now able to reach much higher depths for deciding the best move.